 Students will have the flexibility to continue their studies online for the remainder of the trimester, should they wish.

 The approach takes into consideration social distancing requirements in classes, laboratories and around our campuses.

 The safety, health and well-being of students, staff and the wider community is our key consideration in managing a campus return.

 At this time, and as part of Stage 1 of the University’s return to campus, only key staff who have already been classified ‘critical’ or ‘emergency-incident-response’ should be on campus.

 Most staff should continue to work remotely and only return to campus when they are officially notified that they can do so.
-Regular communications will be provided about the University’s return to campus plan.
-Stages 2 and 3 are still being developed and the start dates for these stages will be broadcast when finalised.
+Regular communications will be provided about the University’s return to campus plan and you can find the latest information on the return to campus pages.